 Becoming a Caregiver

 Becoming a caregiver may seem scary or overwhelming.
-Know that you are not alone: The Caregiver Action Network estimates that during any given year more than 65 million people in the U.S. spend about 20 hours each week caring for an ill, disabled or aged family member or friend.
+Know that you are not alone: The Caregiver Action Network estimates that, during any given year, more than 65 million people in the United States spend about 20 hours each week caring for an ill, disabled, or aged family member or friend.

 There is a growing realization that caregivers need support, and there are programs and services that can help you as you care for your loved one.
 In fact, many caregivers decide to meet regularly with a social worker or join a family or caregiver support group to make sure they will have the time to talk about their own fears or worries.
 Support groups are also a good place to get information and advice about caregiving and cancer.